b1n4ry4/FrontPsyhicSimulator/About.md

 # FrontPsyhicSimulator

+A front end for and optical network simulator

 In this project, we wrote a program in the C ++ programming language, which facilitates working with the Hegons optical network simulator.
 We wrote the program in Microsoft Visual Studio.
 With the implementation, we got more familiar with the operations and use